Weierstrass traveling wave solutions for dissipative BBM equation: Introduction

 In 1895, Korteweg and de Vries, under the assumption of small wave amplitude and large wavelength of inviscid and incompressible fluids, derived an equation for the water waves, now known as the KdV equation \cite{Kor}, which also serves as a justifiable model for long waves in a wide class of nonlinear dispersive systems.
 KdV has been also used to account adequately for observable phenomena such as the interaction of solitary waves and dissipationless undular shocks.
 For the water wave problem \eqref{KdV} is nondimensionalized since the physical parameters $|u|=3 \eta /2H$, $x=\sqrt6 x^*/H$, and $t=\sqrt{6g/H}t^*$, where $\eta$ is the vertical displacement of the free surface, $H$ is the depth of the undisturbed water, $x^*$ is dimensional distance and $t^*$ the dimensional time are all scaled into the definition of nondimensional space $x$, time $t$, and water velocity $u(x,t)$.
 When the physical parameters and scaling factors are appropriately absorbed into the definitions of $u$, $x$ and $t$, the KdV equation is obtained in the tidy form

 Although \eqref{KdV} shows remarkable properties it manifests non-physical properties; the most noticeable being unbounded dispersion relation.
-It is helpful to recognize that the main difficulties presented by \eqref{KdV} arise from the dispersion term and arise in the linearized form
+It is helpful to recognize that the main difficulties presented by \eqref{KdV} arise from the dispersion term and arise in the linearized form \cite{Bona}

-First, note that when the solution of \eqref{lin} is expressible as a summation of Fourier components in the form $F(k)e^{-i (k x+\omega t)}$, the dispersion relation is $\omega(k)=k-k^3$.
-The phase velocity $C_p=\frac{\omega(k)}{k}$ becomes negative for $k^2>1$, contrary to the original assumption of the forward traveling waves.
+First, as BBM noted, when the solution of \eqref{lin} is expressible as a summation of Fourier components in the form $F(k)e^{i (k x-\omega t)}$, the dispersion relation is $\omega(k)=k-k^3$, where $\omega$ is the frequency, and $k$ is the wave number.
+The phase velocity $C_p=\frac{\omega(k)}{k}=1-k^2$ becomes negative for $k^2>1$, contrary to the original assumption of the forward traveling waves.
 More significantly, the group velocity $C_g=\frac{d\omega}{d k}=1-3k^2$ has no lower bound.
 To circumvent this feature, it has been shown by Peregrine \cite{P}, and later by Benjamin {\it et. al.} \cite{Bona} that \eqref{KdV} has an alternative format, which is called the regularized long-wave or BBM equation

 where the dispersion term $u_{xxx}$ is replaced by $-u_{xxt}$ to reflect a bounded dispersion relation.
 It is contended that \eqref{BBM} is in important respects the preferable model over \eqref{KdV} which is unsuitably posed model for long waves.